starsbeyond/beyond-the-frontiers/README.md

 ### In-game AI
 The ranking system and commanders/souls management is automatically performed by the in-game AI.
 There is no way for commanders to pick a particular soul, only request a new one (or a replacement) from the AI when necessary.

+### Orders and chain of command
+Commanders are responsible for strategy and orders.
+Souls are responsible for order execution.
+The order could be as simple as "destroy the target unit" or more complex as "conquer and hold on to the target territory".

+Souls are free to execute the order freely as long as the objective is followed, however if commanders are not satisfied with the performance of a particular unit, its connection could be immediately terminated and another soul requested from the pool or the AI will take over.

+The commanders cannot control any unit directly.
+Direct control is reserved for souls or the in-game AI only.

+A soul could terminate its own connection themselves, however this will result in a ranking penalty.